 The 529 Plan Gift Tax Exemption

 California doesn’t enforce a gift tax, but you may owe a federal one.
-However, you can give up to $15,000 in cash or property during the 2019 and 2020 tax years without triggering a gift tax return.
-If you gave more than $11.4 million in 2019 or give more than $11.58 million in 2020, you’d owe a gift tax.
-The rate can climb to 40% on the portion that exceeds that limit.
+However, you can give up to $16,000 in cash or property during the 2022 tax year and up to $17,000 in the 2023 tax year without triggering a gift tax return.
+If you gave more than $11.58 million in 2020 or give more than $11.7 million in 2021, you’d owe a gift tax.
+In 2022 the lifetime gift and estate tax exemption is $12.06 million and for 2023 it is $12.92 million.
+The tax rate can climb to 40% on the portion that exceeds that limit.
 But there are plenty of steps you can take to avoid gift and estate taxes.

 Tips on Avoiding Gift Tax

 - Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.